 Madame MasqueOne of Zemo's lieutenants.
-See her entry on the Iron Man characters page for more.
+See her entry on the Iron Man Enemies page for more info.

 - The Corrupter: Like Zemo's other lieutenants, she's instructed to get the Avengers Arena survivors to join the Masters of Evil.
 However, she puts much less effort into it.

 - Dark Action Girl: A Badass Normal assassin.